BenHowkins/otoku_blog/README.md

     - The post's title
     - The post's slug
     - The author's name
+    - The post's category
     - A selector for the featured image
     - The post's excerpt
     - The post's content
+    - The final opinion
-- The Title, Slug, Author and Content fields are labeled with a * to indicate they are required.
+- The Title, Slug, Author, Category, Content and Opinion fields are labeled with a * to indicate they are required.
-- The bootom of the form has a Submit button which when pushed with a correctly filled out form will submit the post for approval and  sends the user back to the home screen.<br>
+- The bottom of the form has a Submit button which when pushed with a correctly filled out form will submit the post for approval and  sends the user back to the home screen.<br>
 <image src="assets/readme/add_post_page_top.png" width="650px"></image>
 <image src="assets/readme/add_post_page_bottom.png" width="650px"></image>